 If you are wondering why is my mobile network not available, let us tell you that there could be several reasons including but not limited to nulled or an invalid IMEI#, poor network coverage, issues with your carrier or other technical issues with your phone.
-Though we have seen many users reporting the Mobile Network Error on their Huawei, Lenovo, Xiaomi, and Sony smartphones, Samsung stays at the top.
+Though we have seen many users reporting the Mobile Network Error on their Huawei, Lenovo, Xiaomi, OnePlus, and Sony smartphones; Samsung smartphones stay at the top.
 There are hundreds of complains from the users of Samsung Galaxy S3, S4, S5, Note 3 and other Galaxy models.

-Well, it is not a matter which mobile handset you are using as the fixes are common for all type of Android smartphones.
+Well, it does not matter which mobile handset you are using as the fixes are common for all the Android smartphones.
 So if you’re facing the Mobile Network Not Available error, just try out the fixes mentioned below.

 If you have not tried it already, go for it without giving a second thought.
 We have seen many users in past who fixed their Mobile Network not available error just by selecting the mobile network manually.
 If you are not aware how to select the network manually, check out the steps below.

 1. Head to your Android Phone’s Settings, and then go to Mobile Networks (Network Carrier).

 4. After the completion of the search, select your Network operator such as Vodafone, Airtel, Idea, etc.

 That’s it, your network error should be fixed now.
 In any case, if this solution didn’t work for your smartphone, try out the next method.

 Remove Battery and SIM

 If the Mobile Network problem is not fixed yet, we suggest you Power Off your smartphone, and remove the Battery and SIM for a few minutes.
 Now, insert the SIM and battery again.
 Power on your handset and see if this fixes your problem.